Static Code Analysis: Everything You Need to Know

 In this process, you test code while executing on a real or virtual processor.
 Dynamic analysis is especially effective for finding subtle defects and vulnerabilities because it looks at the code’s interaction with other databases, servers, and services.

 However, dynamic analysis comes with some important caveats.
-For example, it will only find faults in the specific excerpt of the code being executed, not the entire codebase.
+For example, it will only find faults in the specific excerpt of the executed code, not the entire codebase.

 Both are essential processes.
 Static analysis ensures fewer defects during unit testing, and dynamic analysis catches issues your static analysis tools might have missed.
 To achieve the highest possible level of test coverage, combine the two methods.